bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 * impose (v.)
   impose...on...
-The government composed severe fines for drunk driving, and it really worked.
+The government imposed severe fines for drunk driving, and it really worked.
 You can't impose your ideals of life on other people.

 * -wide